NVIDIA/nvbmc-docs/security/spdm-solution.md

            +                          +                         +                        +                         +

-- The SPDM deamon uses MCTP discovery mechanism to check available MCTP devices, supporting MCTP message type = 5.
+- The SPDM daemon uses MCTP discovery mechanism to check available MCTP devices, supporting MCTP message type = 5.
 - The MCTP discovery mechanism is provided by ctrld, implemented in mctp library.
 - SPDM daemon creates the D-bus object for all the connected SPDM endpoints.
-- SPDM daemon initiate the handshake and get the measurement data from the connected devices and update the D-Bus objects.
+- SPDM daemon initiate the handshake and get the measurement data from the connected devices and updates the D-Bus objects.
-- Once all MCTP capable devices are discovered, SPDM deamon will do the handshake with all the discovered.
+- Once all MCTP capable devices are discovered, SPDM daemon will do the handshake with all of them.

 #### Redfish Client Invoking the signMeasurementFunction